 Proposed Law: The bill would provide a sales and use tax exemption for building, construction, or reconstruction materials, supplies, and equipment purchased by a contractor and used or consumed or incorporated into buildings or facilities used principally by cities, counties, townships, public school districts, special districts, nonprofit hospitals and nursing homes, public libraries, nonprofit groups, and nonprofit hospitals and outpatient surgical centers.
-The bill also exempts materials, supplies, and equipment used in the construction, reconstruction, repair, maintenance, or improvement of public infrastructure of any kind by a school district or local government.
+The proposal also exempts materials, supplies, and equipment used in the construction, reconstruction, repair, maintenance, or improvement of public infrastructure of any kind by a school district or local government.
 Contractors, subcontractors, and builders would pay the tax at the time materials are purchased, and the local governments and nonprofits would submit a tax refund claim to the Department of Revenue.
+The exemption would apply to purchases made after June 30, 2023.